 The international-adoption process is not complete once the parties return to Texas.
 Instead, the parents will either need to finalize the adoption or re-adopt the child, depending on what type of visa the child received.
 It is often prudent to complete the readoption process even if it is not required, as it solidifies the child’s citizenship and the parents’ rights.
 After finalization or readoption, the process is complete.
 The parents can apply for the child’s amended birth certificate and Social-Security card, as well.Meet with a Capable Dallas Lawyer

 The process of adopting a child from another country can seem daunting, but a knowledgeable attorney can assist people with pursuing their goal of becoming parents via international adoption.
 At McClure Law Group, our capable Dallas lawyers understand the significance of the decision to adopt a child, and if you are interested in intercountry adoption, we can help you take the measures necessary to achieve your goals.
-Our main office is in Dallas, and we are available to meet parties for consultations at our Collin-County office in Plano.
 We regularly aid people with adoptions in Dallas, Frisco, Irving, McKinney, Fort Worth, Richardson, Rockwall, and Garland.
 We also help people with child-custody matters in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us by calling 214.692.8200, or by accessing our online form to set up a conference.